Sixth Form on/off-site Study

 - Any student who doesn’t have their ID badge with them must go to the school main entrance to sign in and sign out.
 They should also collect a replacement ID badge.

-- Students should make every effort to be in all timetabled lessons.
-This is a non-negotiable.
+- Students should attend all timetabled lessons.
+This is non-negotiable.

-- Requests for known absences must be made to the Sixth Form Team accompanied by proof and a completed permission slip (collect from the LRC).
+- Requests for known absences must be made to the Sixth Form Team accompanied by proof and a completed permission slip, these are available to collect from the LRC or Sixth Form Hub.
 This must be done before the absence and handed in at the Main Office prior to the absence.
 Students have a good number of independent study periods on their timetable.
-Routine non-emergency dentist/doctor/optician appointments should be made to avoid timetables lessons wherever possible.
+Routine non-emergency dentist/doctor/optician appointments should be made to avoid timetabled lessons.
 Hospital, orthodontist or emergency appointments are exceptions.

 - All other absences must be covered by a parental phone call before 10:00 a.m. on the first day of absence.
-Students must bring a covering note on the first day back, which must be given to the Form Tutor or directly to D. Musgrove in the Main Office.
 The Attendance Secretary will contact parents on the day of absence if we have not had an explanatory email or phone call.

 - Any frequent absences must be explained by parents or a GP/hospital letter.

 - All timetabled lessons start promptly.
 Students who don’t attend on time will be issued a late mark.
-Should punctuality become a persistent problem a suitable consequence will be issued by the HoSF or AHoSF.
+Should punctuality become a persistent problem a suitable consequence will be issued by the Department or Head of Year.

-- Genuine reasons for lateness are accepted but we need confirmation by your parents by email firstname.lastname@example.org, telephone or use the page in your organiser.
+- Genuine reasons for lateness are accepted, but we need confirmation from parents/carers.
+These can be submitted by email to firstname.lastname@example.org or by telephoning the school office.

 Students are expected to wear smart, business-like clothing and footwear whilst in school.
 As there is a significant amount of freedom within this remit additional guidance has been provided as follows:

-- All students should wear a blazer around school.
+- All students should wear a smart jacket or blazer around school.

 - Student ID cards will be provided and must be worn at all times.
 This is an important safeguarding measure, but also the means by which students sign in and out of the building.